Does your pet need care?

 Erin grew up in Tallahassee, Fl where her love of animals began early in life.
 She was always bringing home stray animals to care for.
 In her spare time, she enjoys landscaping her yard, going to the lake and reading.
-She also enjoys spending time with her dog, Paloma and multiple rescue cats.
+She also enjoys spending time with her cats, Frankie, Kiki, Winnie and Merlin.

 Courtney attended Cape Coral Technical College’s Veterinary Assisting Program in 2020.
 Working in veterinary medicine has been her passion for as long as she can remember.
 In her free time, Courtney enjoys exploring the Blue Ridge Mountains with her Australian Shepherd, Cody.